Gyspy Gold does not clink and glitter in the light

 Lucky aka Nero in the story, is why I wrote it.
 He let me and my friend Jean lead him away from deaths door.
+You see, he had melanoma and it was so bad he smelled like rotting flesh.
 When we decided to take on the monumental task of helping him heal, he was given only 8 more months to live.
 He tested us the whole time and finally after 3 years of hard work I was able to ride him without one lame step.
 He was a joy to ride, a little spirited, but for a 17 hand ex-racehorse what did I expect.
 But, in looking back he always took care of me on the trail and never gave me more then I could handle.
 He gave us 6 more years until a fatal accident took him.
 He had taught us what we needed and it had been his time to go.
 He still has a peice of my heart and we will be forever connected.
 People well versed in magic or shamanism recognized the special magic he possessed.
 I always said he was a wizard in a horse suit!

 Nero and Sterling

 This is Lucky and Sterling aka Sterling in the book.
 Lucky wanted me to learn more about horse healing and pretended to be lame--yes I said pretended.
 So I decided to bring home another horse.
 When I found Sterling, on a scale of 1 to 10, weight wise he was a 3, according to my vet!
 It took about 6 months to get his weight up and I found out he loved to dance if you sprayed him with the water hose!
 He was a great dancer too!
 Don't they look so happy here.
 Oh, and Lucky mysteriously went back to being ridable after I brought Sterling home...

 Okay, so yes, I kept his name in the book..it just seem to fit.